Jabble/tamu-rdm-workshops/modules/data-gathering.md

 *Show image of tabular data structures in a database model*

 ## Adding validation
-In Databases, strict typing helps to prevent errors.
+In Databases, forced typing helps to prevent errors.
 This is similar to validation in a spreadsheet.

-*Show Excel validation functionality*
+*Live walk through of Excel validation functionality*

 You may also prefer to use a form for data entry into a spreadsheet.
 Google forms are a simple tool for this.

-*Show Google forms pushing to CSV or Google Sheet*
+*Live walk through of Google forms pushing to CSV or a Google Sheet*

 ## References
 - Data Carpentry.
 "Data Organization in Spreadsheets" [lessons](http://www.datacarpentry.org/spreadsheet-ecology-lesson/)